vinitapenmatsa/Triangle-Challenge/README.md

    Example : http://localhost:8000/swagger-ui.html  ( change port number if required )
 5. Test API Results.
 6. Included Jacoco dependency if you want to check code coverage metrics.
-7. Also Included a Bash script to rest end points , you can use that to run as bash script if required.
+7. Also Included a Bash script to test rest end points , you can use that to run as bash script if required.

 # Implementation Details